-IMPORTANT NOTE: Any command executed here will most likely have an impact on your system, so when trying them out, please be sure to create a backup of your database and verify how query you will execute is written so that there is no errors that could cause other issues on the database, since any change in the database in most cases is permanent.
+IMPORTANT NOTE: Any command executed here will most likely have an impact on your system, so when trying them out, please be sure to create a backup of your database and verify how the query you will execute is written so that there are no errors that could cause other issues on the database since any change in the database in most cases is permanent.

 SELECTING THE DATABASE AND TABLE TO USE

 1. To be able to start editing your database, we first need to access it.
 To do this, first select the MySQL Database Manage from the Developer Hub: